dicerobotics/dev-refs/wip_workspace.md

 - Jupyter Slide Show
 - Github Actions

-First of all, we need to install it.
-You can follow the official installation guide.

-Next, you need to install the remote container extension.
-It allows us to run VS Code from inside any container.

-Ok, we are almost there.
-Let's fire up our Nvidia container and connect to it with VS Code.
-At this point, we may want to run a container without --rm to persist data, e.g. python modules.
+Now we can fire up our Nvidia container and connect to it with VS Code.
+At this point, we may want to run a container without `--rm` to persist data, e.g. python modules.

 ``` shell
 docker run --gpus all --ipc=host --ulimit memlock=-1 --ulimit stack=67108864 -it -v $(pwd)/project:/workspace/project nvcr.io/nvidia/pytorch:23.08-py3
 ```
 Head over to the docker extension panel (whale on the left), right-click on the running container, and select "Attach Visual Studio Code".
-VS Code will attach itself to your container and a new window will popup from which you can code as you do normally.
-The following video shows this process.
+VS Code will attach itself to your container and a new window will pop up from which you can code as you do normally.

 ## Deployment with Your Machine Learning Environment